abner-suniga/.dotfiles/README.md

 # Dotfiles

 This might be one of my longest projects.
 The goal is to centralize all my dotfiles and make a new system install as easy as possible.
-When I have a fresh machine, I just want to run `git clone` and install all my programs, dependencies, and configurations.

 ## TO DO